mmcza/TurtleBot-RRT-Star/README.md

 The issue was that pointers were pointing address in a vector that could be relocated.

 The solution was to reserve the memory.

+### Robot stopping even the path was planned

+The problem was caused by the fact that next pose in the path had to be in certain radius of the robot so it can go towards it.

+The solution was to add more waypoints between each two poses.

 ## 6. Reference